Rayhane-mamah/Tacotron-2/README.md

 # Dataset:
 We tested the code above on the [ljspeech dataset](https://keithito.com/LJ-Speech-Dataset/), which has almost 24 hours of labeled single actress voice recording. (further info on the dataset are available in the README file when you download it)

-We are also running current tests on the [new L-AILABS speech dataset](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/) which contains more than 700h of speech (more than 80 Gb of data) for more than 10 languages.
+We are also running current tests on the [new M-AILABS speech dataset](http://www.m-ailabs.bayern/en/the-mailabs-speech-dataset/) which contains more than 700h of speech (more than 80 Gb of data) for more than 10 languages.

 After **downloading** the dataset, **extract** the compressed file, and **place the folder inside the cloned repository.**